The Riverside Vision

 The project will help stimulate the local economy, generate jobs and support existing businesses.
 Creating new open spaces will help deliver more visitors to the RSC and Shakespeare Birthplace Trust and increase dwell time within the town.
 There are also opportunities to create new small businesses around the new leisure and recreation spaces.
 In a post Covid-19 economy these stimuli will be important.

 The riverside in front of Fisherman's Car Park offers possibilities as a watersports and swimming area (as it was in the 1920s and 30s) along with pick up points for electric boat taxis going into town.
-The car park could be extended into the shrubland to the left of this picture to provide more parking, toilets and an electric car charging hub.
+The car park could be extended into the shrubland to the left of this picture to provide more parking and toilets.
 Any parking revenues generated could be used to help maintain and improve the land.

 The southern area of riverside up to Lucy's Mill Bridge could have improved pedestrian and cycle crossing access, river taxi pick up and drop off points, plus picnic and barbecue areas, event and performance space and areas for children to play safely.
 During the Covid-19 lockdowns, Stratford became an important riverside leisure destination for many people attracted by its open spaces.
 Enhancing the town's 'green appeal' will further improve its allure to visitors.